Rolisteam/Documentation/content/pages/10_resources.md

 ![image]({static}/images/en/resources_explorer.jpg)

 The *Resource manager* is new way to see all assets required in your game.
-It keeps track of every loaded files to offer a faster way to reopen them the next session.
+It keeps track of every loaded files to offer an quick and easy way to (re)-open them the next session.
 It is more than a way to restore **Rolisteam's** state.
 It provides way to order resources.

 Chapter is like a directory which can accepts resources.